lambdaclass/concrete/ROADMAP.md

    canonically ordered arrays/lists own iteration, serialization, and output so hash-table order never leaks.
 Use dense arrays where stable ids permit them and builders/reverse accumulation for large strings and collections.
+   Index-heavy compiler artifacts must carry table/arena identity in the type or validated artifact schema (`FunctionId`, `TypeId`, `BlockId`, `ObligationId`, not raw integers).
+Serialized artifact bytes are hostile until decoded and validated: cross-table IDs, stale generation IDs where slots can be reused, and out-of-range IDs must be rejected before they become semantic facts or cache hits.

    This is profiler-driven, not a blanket ban on `List`: replace hot repeated `find?`/`contains`, `acc ++ [x]`, growing-string append, and repeated global scans selected by Phase 6C telemetry and bug 027's corpus.
-Add duplicate-key and index-finalization verifiers, plus a mutation that reintroduces a quadratic builder and must fail the scaling gate.
+Add duplicate-key and index-finalization verifiers, plus mutations that reintroduce a quadratic builder and that swap two incompatible typed IDs; both must fail their gates.

 3. Make reusable frontend artifact boundaries operational.
    Add or validate durable `ParsedFile`, split `InterfaceSummary` and body